 So is It Dangerous To Scuba Dive With Sharks?
 It’s not dangerous to scuba dive with sharks, as attacks on divers are extremely rare.
 This is because sharks don’t consider divers as prey.
 Sharks are usually wary of humans and any attacks are mostly out of mistaken identity or due to provocation.
 Provocation includes spear fishing around sharks.

-The best way to do more diving and to dive with sharks, is to book yourself on a scuba diving liveaboard.
+If you would love to dive with great white sharks, one of the best ways to do this is to book yourself on a scuba diving liveaboard that visits Guadalupe Island in Mexico.
 You can check the latest and best deals on liveaboards using the following window:

 Whilst the answer is that it’s not dangerous to scuba dive with sharks“, but “what are the odds of a shark attack?”